deroahe/youtube-video-sorter/README.md

   - select External and click Create
   - fill in the required fields and click Save and continue
   - click Add or remove scopes
-  - add required YouTube scopes (I use ".../auth/youtube.force-ssl", but if you think that's sus, use what you think is best (as long as it allows the application to read and edit your playlists), but don't forget to also edit the SCOPES list in YouTubeService.class)
+  - add required YouTube scopes (I use ".../auth/youtube.force-ssl", but if you think that's sus, use what you think is best (as long as it allows the application to read and edit your playlists), but don't forget to also edit the SCOPES list in YouTubeService class)
   - click Save and continue
   - add yourself as a test user by clicking Add users, filling in your email and clicking Add
   - click Save and continue
 - go to Enabled APIs & services
-  - click to YouTube Data API v3
+  - click YouTube Data API v3
   - click Credentials
   - click Create credentials and choose OAuth client ID
   - choose Desktop app, fill in the name and click Create